 This was a long guide so, if you made it this far, well done and thank you for reading!
 If you have any questions about treating your studio, or have any tips that you'd like to add, feel free to let Will and myself know in the comments below!

-Finally, if you'd like to find out how to optimise your home or bedroom studio for recording, you can check out my top 10 tips to do exactly that here.
+Finally, if you'd like to find out how to record your own sounds at home, you can check out a guest blog post from Ben here.